crossfidev/Plexus-Pool/docs/developer/flextesa.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are 3 “accusation scenarios” so far, see
-``./tezos-sandbox accusation --help``.
+``./mineplex-sandbox accusation --help``.
 For instance, the following command
 starts a small 3-node network, forces one baker to endorse two
 concurrent branches, and then makes another baker inject (and bake) the
 double-endorsement-evidence operation.
 The option ``--pause-at-end=true`` tells
-``tezos-sandbox`` to enter the interactive mode (command prompt) at the end of
+``mineplex-sandbox`` to enter the interactive mode (command prompt) at the end of
 the test to give a chance to explore the sandbox before killing all the nodes.

 ::

-    PATH=.:$PATH rlwrap ./tezos-sandbox accusations simple-double-endorsing \
+    PATH=.:$PATH rlwrap ./mineplex-sandbox accusations simple-double-endorsing \
          --root $PWD/double-endorsing-test \
          --pause-at-end=true